DonkRonk17/NetScan/README.md

 ## 🎖️ Credits

-Created as part of the Holy Grail Automation project.
+Created by Randell Logan Smith and Team Brain as part of the Holy Grail Automation project.

 **Technology:**
 - Python 3.6+